 The four situational judgement bands – and their explanations – are:

-A third of people scored in Band 2 and another third in Band 3 in the 2021 UK situational judgement test.
-The average UCAT ANZ situational judgement score last year was 581.
+In the 2022 UK situational judgement test, around a third of candidates scored in Band 2 and around a third in Band 3.
+The average UCAT ANZ situational judgement score last year was 568.

-A good situational judgement score in the UK would be band 2, with a high score being in band 1.
+A good situational judgement score in the UK is usually considered to be band 2, with a high score being in band 1.

-For Australia and New Zealand, a score of 647+ would place you in the eighth percentile and in the top 20% of test-takers.
+For Australia and New Zealand, a score of 639+ would place you in the eighth percentile and in the top 20% of test-takers last year.

 |Average UCAT SJT Bands||Band 1||Band 2||Band 3||Band 4|